UniFi Cloud Gateway Ultra Review: Best Value for Gigabit UniFi Networks (2026)

 Cloud Gateway Ultra vs. 2026 Compact Gateways

 The Ultra is strictly a router and controller — no built-in WiFi, no camera storage, no PoE output.
-That focus keeps the price low but means additional hardware is required for a complete network.
+That focus is what keeps the price low, but it also means the gateway is only ever one piece of the build; you'll add a switch and an access point to finish the job.
 For rackmount comparisons (UDM-Pro, Pro Max), see our full gateway comparison guide.

 Quick Verdict

-- Speed: Hard cap at 1 Gbps with IDS/IPS.
-Fine for gigabit internet; inadequate for 2+ Gbps fiber.
+- Speed: Rated at 1 Gbps with IDS/IPS.
+Sufficient for gigabit internet; not suited for 2+ Gbps fiber.

 - Value: Consolidates a $328+ USG + Cloud Key stack into a single $129 USB-C device.